0MJN0/0MJN0/README.md

 - 👋 Hi, I’m @0MJN0
-- 👀 I’m interested in: me my self and i
+- 👀 I’m interested in: that one thing
-- 🌱 I’m currently learning: the secrets of something
+- 🌱 I’m currently learning: that other thing
-- 💞️ I’m looking to collaborate on: that one thing
+- 💞️ I’m looking to collaborate on: that other other thing
-- 📫 How to reach me? you can't unless you can then do it at nelskoops+github2@gmail.com
+- 📫 How to reach me? you can't unless you can then do it at nelskoops+github@gmail.com

 <!---
 0MJN0/0MJN0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.